sfigg/commercialization-public/customize/change-history-for-customize.md

 ## October 17, 2017

+Most updates in this section relate to the release of Windows 10, version 1709.

 | Topic                                      | Description                                                                                        |
 |:-------------------------------------------|:---------------------------------------------------------------------------------------------------|
 | [Customize the Get Help app](desktop/customize-get-help-app.md)    | New.
 Learn how to add your support app or website to Window's self-service Get Help app, to provide customers with an easy-to-find way to reach out. |